learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 # Difference between means: -0.5046680000000023
 ```

 We can see there is a small difference between sample mean and population mean.
-A incrase in sample size can help reduce this difference.
+A increase in sample size can help reduce this difference.

 The central limit theorem states the distribution of **many sample means**, known as a **sampling distribution**, will be normally distributed.
 This rule holds even if the underlying distribution itself is not normally distributed as we saw above.